Modern Minimal Perfect Hashing: A Survey

 The lowest level of the splitting tree is called \emph{leaf level}.
 Each leaf, except for possibly the last, contains exactly $\ell$ keys.
 Usual values for the leaf size are about 8--16 keys.
 This is small enough that it is feasible to use the simple brute-force construction.
 The shape of the splitting tree depends only on the leaf size $\ell$ and the total number of keys in the bucket.
 Therefore, RecSplit does not need to store structural information of the tree.
 It is enough to store the seed for each node in DFS order, encoded using Golomb-Rice codes \cite{golomb1966run,rice1979some}.
-The key theoretical observation of RecSplit is that the probability of finding a MPHF by brute force is the same as the probability of finding splittings and MPHFs for the leaves of the tree, so the space needed to represent the MPHF does not change with splitting (modulo small overheads due to approximations), but splitting makes the construction much faster.
+The key theoretical observation of RecSplit is that the probability of finding an MPHF by brute force is the same as the probability of finding splittings and MPHFs for the leaves of the tree, so the space needed to represent the MPHF does not change with splitting (modulo small overheads due to approximations), but splitting makes the construction much faster.
 Overall, the overhead over the lower bound is constant for each node of the splitting tree.